laurenemilyto/lauren-to/README.md

 Data scientist who enjoys using statistics, Python and SQL to wrangle data.

-Lifelong learner currently studying Web Development and Machine Learning.
+Lifelong learner currently studying Machine Learning and Web Development.

 Feel free to reach out to me at laurenemilyto@gmail.com